KSI: Business ventures

 KSI and the Sidemen have founded multiple businesses throughout their online careers.
 In 2014 the group launched a clothing brand under the Sidemen Clothing banner.
 In November 2021, they founded a restaurant chain known as Sides in collaboration with Reef.
 In October 2022, they launched their own vodka brand known as XIX Vodka. in March 2024, they launched a breakfast cereal brand known as Best Cereal in collaboration with Mornflake.

 In February 2021, KSI announced on Twitter the creation of his own record label named "The Online Takeover" in partnership with his music manager Mams Taylor.
 Shortly after, he announced the first signee of his label, which was American-British singer Aiyana-Lee, who featured on the track "Killa Killa".
 On 13 May, KSI announced that he and Proper Loud have signed Yxng Dave to The Online Takeover, marking him the second artist to be signed to the label.

 In June 2021, KSI announced that he and Wasserman Boxing had partnered up to launch a boxing promotional company called 'Misfits Boxing'.
 The first event was scheduled to take place on 27 August 2022, with KSI also set to make his boxing return as the main event.
 A series of other boxing events titled "MF & DAZN: X Series" in collaboration with DAZN, who were the distributors for KSI's previous rematch against Logan Paul, was announced, along with events to follow, marking the KSI vs Swarmz and Luis Alcaraz Pineda event as MF & DAZN: X Series 001.
 On 10 January 2023, it was announced that Misfits Boxing and DAZN had signed a 5-year deal to continue distribute events with two pay-per-view each year.

 In January 2022, KSI founded a drinks company known as Prime alongside his former rival Logan Paul.
 Prime is a range of sports drinks, drink mixes, and energy drinks created and marketed by Prime Hydration, LLC.

 In September 2024, KSI, Paul, and MrBeast founded a kids lunch kit company known as Lunchly – a joint venture between Prime and Feastables.
 It contains Prime, has Feastables chocolate and each one has a unique food.
 There are 3 kits: pizza, fiesta nachos, and turkey stack 'ems.
 They are all inspired by Lunchables.

 In November 2024, it was announced that KSI would be the president of Baller League UK, a six-a-side football league.

+On 3 March 2026, KSI purchased a minority stake in the club Dagenham & Redbridge F.C. and became a part owner.
+On 6 March, Variety announced that KSI alongside After Party Studios will be producing a docuseries titled "Race to the Top", chronicling his takeover of the club similarly to "Welcome to Wrexham."